On March 12, 2009, Oscar Larios and Takahiro Ao met again in an immediate rematch.

 Larios came in to the fight on a 10-fight win streak with a 71% KO rate, and was fighting after a gap of 4 months and 3 days.

-Oscar Larios was defending his super-bantamweight titles and, fighting for the super-bantamweight WBC titles against Willie Jorrín and lost via unanimous decision in the 12-round super-bantamweight fight, and adds an loss to his record at 39-3-1.
+Oscar Larios was defending his super-bantamweight titles and, fighting for the super-bantamweight WBC titles against Willie Jorrín and lost via unanimous decision in the 12-round super-bantamweight fight, and adds a loss to his record at 39-3-1.

 On October 23, 1998, a 21-year-old Oscar Larios (29-1-1, 22 KOs) and a 28-year-old Dominican boxer Agapito Sánchez (22-9-2, 11 KOs) met in the ring in a super-bantamweight bout.